howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 </Instruction>

-That's it, you're all set to start for loading some data into your app! 😎
+That's it; you're all set to start for loading some data into your app! 😎